autokey/autokey/new_features.rst

 We use autokey-gtk as the launcher.
 If you are using autokey-qt, replace “-gtk” with “-qt”.

-1. start the autokey launcher autokey-gtk.
+1. Start the autokey launcher autokey-gtk.
-2. run the launcher with the interpreter.
+2. Run the launcher with the interpreter.
 The main window will show up, close it or switch back to the interpreter.

 .. code:: sh